apache/druid/docs/multi-stage-query/security.md

 ## Permissions for durable storage

 The MSQ task engine can use Amazon S3 or Azure Blog Storage to store intermediate files when running queries.
-This can increase its reliability but requires certain permissions.
-These permissions are required if you configure durable storage.
+To upload, read, move and delete these intermediate files, the MSQ task engine requires certain permissions specific to the storage provider.

 ### S3

-The MSQ task engine needs the following permissions for pushing and fetching intermediate stage results to and from S3:
+The MSQ task engine needs the following permissions for pushing,  fetching, and removing intermediate stage results to and from S3:

-- `s3:GetObject`
+- `s3:GetObject` to retrieve the intermediate files.
+Note that `GetObject` also requires read permission on the object that gets retrieved.
-- `s3:PutObject`
+- `s3:PutObject` to upload intermediate files.
-- `s3:AbortMultipartUpload`
+- `s3:AbortMultipartUpload` to cancel the upload of intermediate files

-The MSQ task engine needs the following permissions for removing intermediate stage results:

-- `s3:DeleteObject`
+- `s3:DeleteObject` to delete intermediate files when they're no longer needed.

 ### Azure

-The MSQ task engine needs the following permissions for pushing and fetching intermediate stage results to and from Azure:
+The MSQ task engine needs the following permissions for pushing, fetching, and removing intermediate stage results to and from Azure:

-- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read`
+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/read` to read and list the intermediate files.
-- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/write`
+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/write` to write intermediate files.
-- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/add/action`
+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/add/action` to create intermediate files.

-The MSQ task engine needs the following permissions for removing intermediate stage results:

-- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/delete`
+- `Microsoft.Storage/storageAccounts/blobServices/containers/blobs/delete` to delete intermediate files when they're no longer needed.